bajcula/choose-your-own-adventure/README.md

-# choose-your-own-adventure
+# Football Manager Simulation
-My first cool project using terminal to choose your adventure
+My first cool project using terminal:

+Become a football manager for a few minutes, sign players, choose tactics and more! :)